Boyero, Colorado

 Boyero is an unincorporated community in Lincoln County, Colorado, United States.

 History

-The Boyero, Colorado, post office operated from March 3, 1902, until July July 20, 1973, when it was converted to a contract post office of the Hugo, Colorado, post office (Zip code 80821).
+The Boyero, Colorado, post office operated from March 3, 1902, until July 20, 1973, when it was converted to a contract post office of the Hugo, Colorado, post office (Zip code 80821).

 The community was named for the local cattle industry.
 "Boyero" means "drover" in the Spanish language.

-Geography

-Boyero is located at coordinates at an elevation of 4721 ft.